-Charitable giving is an easy subject to avoid when advising clients, especially given the complexities that can be involved.
-Before pushing the subject to the sidelines, you owe it to yourself-and your practice-to consider DAFs.
-These funds are within the reach of many charitable-minded Americans.
+Charitable giving is an easy subject to avoid, especially given the complexities that can be involved.
+Before pushing the subject to the sidelines, you owe it to yourself and to your family to consider DAFs.
+With minimums starting at \$5,000, these funds are within the reach of many charitable-minded Americans.

 DAFs are the fastest growing form of planned giving in America, outnumbering private foundations nearly three to one.
-As evidence of their increasing popularity, consider these statistics, according to NPT's 2018 DAF Report:
+As evidence of their increasing popularity, consider these statistics, according to the Chronicle of Philanthropy:

-- DAF assets jumped from \$87 billion to \$110 billion in 2017, an increase of 27% over the previous year. - Contributions to donor advised funds increased in 2017 to \$29 billion, an increase of 17% over the previous year. - The compound annual growth rate for contributions from 2012 through 2016 was 16% per year.
+- DAF assets jumped from \$78 billion in 2015 to \$85 billion in 2016. - Contributions to donor advised funds increased to \$23 billion, an increase of eight percent over the previous year. - On average, contributions grew 16 percent per year for the three year period ending 2016.